Bag-Labs/acf-button/readme.txt

 4. Please refer to the description for more info regarding the field type settings

 == Changelog ==

+= 1.7.1 =
+* Fix bug that when loading a content link to a button in the admin the value didn't select and display the saved value.

 = 1.7.0 =
 * Add anchor value.